It looks like you are using an out of date browser.

 Several of the businesses that SFA are working with have made improvements in this year’s benchmark.
 Three of SFA’s members had progressed by moving up a tier.
 Two of our members are in Tier 1, and 11 are in Tier 2.

 Barclays, a member of our SFA Finance Sector Working Group, had moved up to Tier 2 in the 2025 Benchmark.
-They are listed among 44 companies who are demonstrating evolving good practice in this tier.
+They are listed among 44 companies that are demonstrating evolving good practice in this tier.

 Panel discussions, speeches and sessions